This is cambridgeorganists.org Designed and produced by Stephen Taylor for the Cambridge & District Organists’ Association

 Organ wind pressure is measured in inches of water -

-The Wurlitzer cinema organ housed in an old water mill which was my introduction to the world of organs ran on 10in.
-A lot of time was spent sticking gaffer tape on junctions in the trunking as the escaping air caused significant noise.
+A Wurlitzer cinema organ housed in an old water mill which was my introduction to the world of organs ran on 10in.
+A lot of time was spent sticking gaffer tape on junctions in the home made trunking as the escaping air caused significant noise.

 Large cathedral organs run on several pressures -